ogubuikeAlex/Computer-Science-Dictionary/System-Design/Fundamentals/005-Latency-And-Throughput.md

 ## What is Latency?

-Latency represents the time it takes data to flow from oue point in a system to another point in the system.
+Latency represents the time it takes data to flow from one point in a system to another point in the system.
 For example how long it takes for a client to send data to a server and receive a response from the server.

 If a system has a high latency it means it will lag a lot.
 Applications like video streaming platforms, multiplayer video games etc need real time updates and so they require low latency.